Dear decision-makers, portfolio and program managers and executives,

 The following questions can help you to get a first overview:

-1. Which projects do we have?
+- Which projects do we have?

--> Result: Project list including details of the projects.
+-> Result: Project list including details of the projects. - How do we currently manage and support our projects?

--> Result: Transparency on processes, methods, toolsand meetings as well as steering structures etc.
+-> Result: Transparency on processes, methods, toolsand meetings as well as steering structures etc.. - What transparency do we have about the current status of the projects ?

--> Result: Transparency about project reporting standards, current project status etc
+-> Result: Transparency about project reporting standards, current project status etc.

 After you have created an initial overview and more transparency on the status quo, you should start to evaluate the simplicity or complexity of your projects.
 The classification of your projects in a Stacey matrix can help you to do this.
 You can enter your projects in this matrix depending on: